scottrlarson/profession/content/resources/scoops/scoop-battery-life.md

 Maintaining batter life can somewhat be a moving target.
 Lithium Ion batteries are used in most electronics since 2013.
 Unfortunately, little has changed with its technology.

 Storing these batteries does not preserve their life expectancy.
-Slowly over time the batter loses its life expectancy.
+Slowly over time the battery loses its life expectancy.
 Below is a chart on the average loss based on the temperature that the battery is stored in:

 <table border="1" cellspacing="0" cellpadding="2" width="365">
 <tbody>